 |

-| Research interest | Over the years, I have actively pursued professional development opportunities to enhance my skills and knowledge in various aspects of public health, gender related and HIV/AIDS prevention.
-These experiences have been instrumental in my growth as a healthcare professional and have positively impacted my ability to make a difference in the field.
-As aspire to excel my profession and research to address the diverse needs of key priority populations, youth and the general population in the health sector. | |
+| Research interest | My areas of interest in research are public health, gender related issues and HIV/AIDS prevention.
+I have actively pursued opportunities for professional development over the year to enhance my skills and knowledge in these fiels.
+These experiences have been instrumental in my growth as a healthcare professional and have positively influenced my ability to contribute to the field.
+As aspire to excel my profession and research to address the many health requirements of key priority populations, adolescent and youth and the general population in the health sector. | |

-| Title and brief description of proposed PhD research topic | INEQUALITIES IN HEALTH-RELATED QUALITY OF LIFE (HR-QOL) AMONG MOST VULNERABLE ADOLESCENTS AND YOUTH IN ETHIOPIA: ANALYSIS BASED ON A NATIONALLY REPRESENTATIVE DATA
+| Title and brief description of proposed PhD research topic |

 |